 With regard to public policy, the University will contribute its knowledge, analytical skills and ideas through public debate and consultancies which include a social justice perspective.

 To give effect to its social justice policy aspirations, QUT will infuse equity considerations into its planning, reporting and accountability arrangements.
-From time to time, priority issues, such as allieviating student poverty or supporting staff and students who identify as lesbian; gay; bisexual; transgender; intersex; queer or questioning; asexual, agender or aromantic; or other diverse genders and sexualities (LGBTIQA+).Training and awareness-raising programs and appropriate resourcing will be available to inspire and enable staff and students to engage with social justice activities.
+From time to time, priority issues will emerge, such as alleviating student poverty or supporting staff and students who identify as lesbian; gay; bisexual; transgender; intersex; queer or questioning; asexual, agender or aromantic; or other diverse genders and sexualities (LGBTIQA+).Training and awareness-raising programs and appropriate resourcing will be available to inspire and enable staff and students to engage with social justice activities.
 Reward and recognition schemes will acknowledge the equity-related achievements of staff and students.

 MOPP A/8.3 QUT Reconciliation Statement

 MOPP A/8.5 Grievance resolution procedures for discrimination related grievances

 MOPP B/8.1 QUT Staff Code of Conduct